smherwig/phoenix-memserver/README.md

 Where status is one of the following errno values

+- `EPERM`
+    The client does not have an fdtable.
 - `EPROTO`
     The RPC request was malformed.
 - `ENAMETOOLONG`
     `name` is too long.
 The longest name currently allowed is 255 characters (no nuls).

 `close`
 -------